0fprod/layout-workshop/readme.md

 npm run ejercicio4
 ```

-Run one of them for each exercise.
+Execute one of them for each exercise.
+The exercise 2 loads theme-dark.scss by default, you can change it to theme-light.scss inside of the ejercicio2/index.html file